 Family loyalty is a huge theme, as is destiny.
 Seeing so many kickass female characters in one show is unusual, let’s be honest, so we fully appreciated it.
 Wynonna’s sister Waverly goes on her own journey of discovery as she falls in love with the new police officer in town – their blossoming relationship gives us all the feels.

 This ensemble comedy series is a reimagining of a sitcom from the 1970s and 80s, depicting a Cuban-American family.
 At the family’s core is the mother, a veteran with PTSD raising her two children alone, with the help of her mother and the landlord of their building.
-All of the characters have their own journeys and the show deals with issues like racisms, depression, alcoholism and homophobia with warmth and understanding, all while not compromising on the laughs.
+All of the characters have their own journeys and the show deals with issues like racism, depression, alcoholism, and homophobia with warmth and understanding, all while not compromising on the laughs.

-Season one’s coming-out story involving the teenage daughter is a particularly strong point and a reason we had to include on our list of LGBT TV Shows.
-It’s realistic, hopeful and doesn’t lapse into cliché.
+Season one’s coming-out story involving the teenage daughter is a particularly strong point and a reason we had to include it on our list of LGBT TV Shows.
+It’s realistic, hopeful, and doesn’t lapse into cliché.
 We love that this show takes a mainstream format and uses it to send important messages.

 This was originally an iconic queer book series, now brought to TV for the second time in this 2019 drama.
 Starring Laura Linney, it follows her character as she returns to San Francisco after 20 years to reconnect with her daughter, ex, and various friends.